Liuhongzhi2018/LearningforIELTS/Reading_6_Matching.md

 17.reference to the disadvantages of the stadiums built during a certain era may not be=disadvantages, at the beginning of the 20th century=a certain era

+C17 Test2 Part2

+14.a reference to a type of tomato that can resist a dangerous infection
+C: resistant to a common disease
+15.an explanation of how problems can arise from focusing only on a certain type of tomato plant.
+B: have lost much of their flavour
+16.a number of examples of plants that are not cultivated at present but could be useful as food sources
+E: The three teams already have their eye on other plants that could be ‘catapulted into the mainstream’, including foxtail, oat-grass and cowpea.
+17.a comparison between the early domestication of the tomato and more recent research It took at least 3,000 years, have done it all over again in less than three years.
+18.a personal reaction to the flavour of a tomato that has been genetically edited ‘They are quite tasty,’ says Kudla.
+‘A little bit strong.
+And very aromatic.’

+19.Domestication of certain plants could allow them to adapt to future environmental challenges.
+By choosing wild plants that are drought or heat tolerant, says Gao 20.The idea of growing and eating unusual plants may not be accepted on a large scale.
+This approach could boost the use of many obscure plants, says Jonathan Jones, it will be hard for new foods to grow 21.It is not advisable for the future direction of certain research to be made public.
+But Kudla didn’t want to reveal which species were in his team’s sights 22.Present efforts to domesticate one wild fruit are limited by the costs involved.
+But she adds that taking the work further would be expensive 23.Humans only make use of a small proportion of the plant food available on Earth.
+ ‘There are 50,000 edible plants in the world, but 90 percent of our energy comes from just 15 crops.’